We have already reviewed the best ski hotels in Europe. Many of the best ski hotels in Europe are situated in Austria.

-These luxury hotels can be much cheaper out of the Christmas and Jan-Feb-March season.
-You can still enjoy the same level of Alpine fine dining and views that you would in the high season, for a lower price.
+These luxury hotels can be much cheaper out of the Christmas and months of Jan-Feb-March.
+You can still enjoy the same level of Alpine fine dining and views that you would in the high season for a lower price.

 Wherever you decide to book, speak to our experts at our luxury travel concierge.
-We offer free upgrades, free breakfasts, free hotel credit, and VIP gifts at luxury hotels like Four Seasons, Belmond, Ritz-Carlton, Hyatt, Aman, InterContinental and more… at no extra cost.
+We offer free upgrades and VIP benefits at luxury hotels like Four Seasons, Belmond, Ritz-Carlton, Hyatt, Aman, InterContinental and more at no extra cost.

 In no particular order, here is our pick of the best luxury ski hotels in Austria: